thomasjbradley/jekyll_patternbot/README.md

 ## Hosting Jekyll Patternbot

-*Although GitHub supports Jekyll its list of allowed plugins is very strict—which means Patternbot cannot run on GitHub Pages.*
+*Although GitHub supports Jekyll, its list of allowed plugins is very strict—which means Patternbot cannot run on GitHub Pages.*

 I suggest using [Netlify](https://www.netlify.com/) as a substitute to GitHub hosting for your projects that use Jekyll Patternbot.